 5. Choose an Independent Financial Advisor

 If you don’t have the time or inclination to make your own investment decisions, then the answer is probably to find the right adviser.

-Of course working with an adviser will mean you have to pay them, nothing comes for free, however, it should mean less mistakes are made and ultimately that you make more money, which at the end of the day is the main aim of investing.
+Of course, working with an adviser will mean you have to pay them, nothing comes for free, however, it should mean fewer mistakes are made and ultimately that you make more money, which at the end of the day is the main aim of investing.

 Picking a professional who can teach you and help you grow your money at the same time is the perfect way to get on track quickly and easily.
-The right adviser will be able to understand your needs and address them in the best way for you, but be careful; the wrong advisor will lead you into making the wrong decisions, so do your research, interview a number of advisers, take recommendations and above all, choose wisely.
+The right adviser will be able to understand your needs and address them in the best way for you, but be careful; the wrong advisor will lead you into making the wrong decisions, so do your research, interview several advisers, make recommendations, and above all, choose wisely.